JetBrains/teamcity-documentation/topics/subscribing-to-notifications.md

 TeamCity allows you to flexibly adjust the notification rules, so that you receive notifications only on the events you are interested in.
 To subscribe to user-level notifications:

 1\.
-In the top right corner of the screen, click the arrow next to your username, and select __My Settings &amp; Tools__ from the drop-down menu.
+In the upper right corner of the screen, click the arrow next to your username, and select __My Settings &amp; Tools__ from the drop-down menu.
 Open the __Notification Rules__ tab.

 2\.
 Click the required notifications type and configure the required settings:
  * __Email Notifier__*: relies on the email address specified in __My Settings &amp; Tools | General__.